-The following textbooks could be useful as supplements to lectures:
+The following textbooks could be very useful as supplements to lectures.
+Some lecture readings will be assigned from them:

 - 1. Parallel Computer Organization and Design by Dubois, Annavaram, and Stenstrom, Cambridge University Press - 2.
-Computer Architecture: A Quantitative Approach, Fifth Edition by Hennessy and Patterson, Morgan Kaufmann/Elsevier - 3.
-Computer Architecture and Implementation by Harvey Cragon, Cambridge University Press
+Modern Processor Design: Fundamentals of Superscalar Processors, by Shen and Lipasti.